PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - +2 to attack and damage when wielded by an elf *or* against an orc
 - +5 to attack and damage when wielded by an elf *and* against orc

-As a monk I want nunchucks that work with my martial arts so that I can kick ass like Chuck Norris
+As a monk I want nun chucks that work with my martial arts so that I can kick ass like Chuck Norris

 - does 6 points of damage
 - when used by a non-monk there is a -4 penalty to attack